-MA/MFA Creative Practice focuses on dance, somatic practices and interdisciplinary practice as research and is taught by internationally renowned artists.
+MA/MFA Creative Practice: Dance Professional focuses on dance, somatic practices and interdisciplinary practice as research and is taught by internationally renowned artists.

-MA/MFA Creative Practice is led by Trinity Laban in partnership with Independent Dance and Siobhan Davies Studios.
+MA/MFA Creative Practice: Dance Professional is led by Trinity Laban (London) in partnership with Independent Dance and Siobhan Davies Studios.
 It is designed to provide a flexible and bespoke programme of study, and offers a range of modules.

-MA/MFA Creative Practice offers two pathways, Transdisciplinary and Dance Professional.
-Two of the available modules are Embodied Practice and Investigative Practice; these are delivered by Independent Dance and take place at Siobhan Davies Studios.
+Two of the key modules on this programme are Embodied Practice and Investigative Practice; these are delivered by Independent Dance and take place at Siobhan Davies Studios.

-This programme overall supports practitioners to develop their artistic practice in a stimulating environment of intellectual, collaborative and creative inquiry, to:
+This programme supports practitioners to develop their artistic practice in a stimulating environment of intellectual, collaborative and creative inquiry, and to:

 - reflect on their body of professional experience and their ongoing learning

 - engage in intensive research with renowned artists and a skilled peer group

 - develop their understanding of a range of research methodologies and pursue their own area of artistic interest

 - become part of a growing international community of artists which continues to evolve beyond the programme